 Start your online research by finding the cost of care in your state.
 The Genworth site is available by clicking here.

-The LTC NEWS MAP also has the cost of care but also includes information on available tax incentives, partnership availability, and other state-specific information.
-You can find the LTC NEWS MAP by clicking here.
+The LTC NEWS cost of care calculator also has the cost of care but also includes information on available tax incentives, partnership availability, and other state-specific information.
+You can find the calculator by clicking here.

 The reality of needing some type of long-term care service in the future is high.
 Addressing the issue will safeguard your savings as it eases the stress and burdens usually placed on family members.